Get insider access

 • Some thermal throttling on GPU.

-8.0 Business
+N/A Business

 The ASUS ROG Zephyrus G14 is great for business use.
-It's a well-built thin and light laptop that's easy to carry around, and although its power adapter is bulky, you might not need it as the battery lasts over 10 hours of light productivity.
+It's a well-built, thin, and light laptop that's easy to carry around, and although its power adapter is bulky, you might not need it as the battery lasts over 10 hours of light productivity.
 The display is sharp and bright, the keyboard feels great to type on, and the touchpad is large and responsive.
 The webcam's video quality is good even though it's only 720p, and the microphone sounds loud and clear with only a bit of static in the background.
-Its AMD CPU is powerful enough to handle all types of workloads, whether simple tasks like text formatting and video calls or more intensive large number-crunching in Excel.
+Its AMD CPU is powerful enough to handle all types of workloads, like simple tasks like text formatting and video calls or more intensive large number-crunching in Excel.

 Pros